CryschelleTateTennyson/CryschelleTateTennyson.GitHub.io/banking.md

-# Are Schools Setting Students Up for Success?
+# Are Banks Being Taken Advantage Of?
+Exploring the Loan Dynamics of MegaIDA
 <img src="images/banking.png?raw=true"/>

 ---